imbcmdth/UltraDeepClone/README.markdown

 var newObject = UltraDeepClone(oldObject);
 ````

-## Caveats
+## \*Note

+This will **not** clone *constructed* objects properly.
+An object built with a constructor function can have hidden state (within the closure) that simply can not be recovered.
+Also since the value of the arguments passed to the constructor can not be recovered, we can't reconstruct a similar object.

-This will not clone *constructed* objects properly.
-Objects built using a constructor function will be cloned as well as possible but the values passed into the
+Therefore, objects built using a constructor function will be cloned as well as possible and will have the same properties but they will probably **not** work correctly!

 ## License - MIT